 Of course, you’ll also wear your toothbrush down much quicker, you may even need to replace it once a month while you work on reducing the pressure on your toothbrush.

 A good guide is to use just your forefinger and thumb to hold the toothbrush when doing your teeth, this will prevent you from putting too much pressure on it.
+Another tip would be to be gentle when brushing your teeth so as to not wear down the enamel.
+Couple that with frequent visits to the dentist and you are good to go.
+Be sure to visit the dentist in niles if you need a recommendation.

 If you have a dedicated travel toothbrush because you travel frequently then you don’t necessarily need to change this every three to four months, it won’t be getting the same level of use as your regular toothbrush.